nuxeo/nuxeo/nuxeo-distribution/README.txt

     Build syntax: `mvn package` or `mvn package -P shell`

 2. Nuxeo Core Server
     A minimal server application.
-An embeded repository will be started.
+An embedded repository will be started.
 No other platform services are available This application can be used to debug, test ot develop nuxeo components that needs a reposiotry connection.
     Remoting will be also available in future via Nuxeo Runtime.